adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [Board name](url)

 Looking for adding a new board to CircuitPython?
 It's highly encouraged!
-Adafruit has two guides to help you do so:
+Adafruit has four guides to help you do so:

 - [How to Add a New Board to CircuitPython](https://learn.adafruit.com/how-to-add-a-new-board-to-circuitpython/overview)
 - [How to add a New Board to the circuitpython.org website](https://learn.adafruit.com/how-to-add-a-new-board-to-the-circuitpython-org-website)